 Social skills help us interact with our environments and the people around us.

-Verbal cues like tone of voice and volume are also important social skills.
+Verbal cues like tone of voice and volume are also important.

-Issues with executive functioning, common with ADHD, might make it hard for your child to relate to their peers.
+In addition, executive functioning challenges, which are a common aspect of ADHD, can make it harder for your child to relate to their peers.

-ADHD is now understood to be an impairment of the executive functions, or “controlling parts,” of the brain.
+For instance, we now understand that ADHD impacts the executive functions, or “controlling parts,” of the brain.

 Inattentiveness

-With inattentive symptoms, your child may get distracted while their friends are talking, have difficulty listening, or become overwhelmed.
+With inattentive symptoms, your child may get distracted during conversations, face challenges with their listening skills, or feel overwhelmed.

 In particular, they may have difficulty understanding subtext and will miss things that seem obvious to their peers.

-Noises may distract them more as well, which could lead to them becoming withdrawn.
+Noises may distract them more as well, which could lead to them withdrawing from social situations.

 Such a response may also be a sign of sensory processing disorder, since studies show there’s a lot of overlap between the two conditions.